openzipkin/brave/brave-impl/README.md

 able to support keeping track of state for multiple requests (multiple threads).

 However when you start a new Thread yourself from a request Thread brave will lose its trace/span state.
-To bind the same state to your new Thread you can use the ServerSpanThreadBinder yourself as explained earlier or you can use `com.github.kristofa.brave.BraveExecutorService`.
+To bind the same state to your new Thread you can use the `ServerSpanThreadBinder` yourself as explained earlier or you can use `com.github.kristofa.brave.BraveExecutorService`.

 BraveExecutorService implements the java.util.concurrent.ExecutorService interface and acts as a decorator for an existing ExecutorService.
 It also uses the ServerSpanThreadBinder which it takes in its constructor but once set up if is transparent for your code and will make sure any thread you start through the ExecutorService will get proper trace/span state.

+Instead of using BraveExecutorService or the ServerSpanThreadBinder directly you can also use the `BraveCallable` and `BraveRunnable`.
+These are used internally by the BraveExecutorService.